 Les Brown, the famous motivational speaker was once labeled as “educable mentally retarded” while in grade school.
 And because of this, the young Les started his life with low self-esteem and confidence.

-People even suggested him work in the post office or join the army because he wasn’t smart enough and he should do something more ‘technical’.
-(Please, being a postman and joining the army have nothing to do with intellect).
+People even suggested he work in the post office or join the army because he wasn’t smart enough and he should do something more ‘technical’.

-Guess what, Les believed in others’ opinion about him and thought that he was not good enough and he would amount to nothing.
+Guess what, Les believed in others’ opinion about him and thought to himself that he was not good enough and he would amount to nothing.